ht93/ht93.github.io/_posts/2017-8-1-Spectral-Graph-Convolutions-For-Population-based-Disease-Prediction.md

 Graph Convolutional Networks (GCN) for brain analysis in populations, combining imaging and non-imaging data.

 ### Network Outline:
-**objective**: to assign to each acquisition, corresponding to a subject and time point, a label l ∈ L describing the corresponding subject’s disease state (e.g. control or diseased).
+**task**: to assign to each acquisition, corresponding to a subject and time point, a label l ∈ L describing the corresponding subject’s disease state (e.g. control or diseased).
 **vertex**: We represent the population as a graph where each subject is associated with an imaging feature vector and corresponds to a graph vertex.
 **edge**: The graph edge weights are derived from phenotypic data, and encode the pairwise similarity between subjects and the local neighbourhood system.
 population graph’s adjacency matrix W is defined as follows: